JTMuller/ZeroMaster/README.md

 ZeroBuzz holds a single function: Pulse.
 The Pulse function makes an annoying sound pulse which can be used for system errors in machines.
 The frequency of the function is completely adjustable.

+## ZeroColor
+This function controls a TCS230 or TCS3200 color sensor to give easy readouts of colors.
+ZeroBuzz holds the Set, ChangeSetting, Read and ReadAll functions.
+The Set function is used to set the color you want to read out.
+This readout can be done with the Read function.
+ChangeSetting can set the sensor on a different output level.
+This output level has also been defined in the ZeroColor class itself for the setup.
+The RealAll function can read all the colors at once.

 ## Usage
 The ZeroMaster library is free for usage.